 - Leave out unnecessary pieces of information

 As mentioned above, task-oriented usability testing is a powerful method when used correctly, especially in combination with pre and post-study questionnaires, think-aloud protocol, and crowd feedback.
 So, if you are looking for an option to conduct it remotely look no further.
 UXtweak Website Testing combines task-oriented usability testing with user session recordings to create the ultimate feature.
+Before conducting your first test, we recommend writing a usability testing plan to follow to make sure you don’t forget anything.

 If you are interested in setting up a Website Testing study you can find a detailed explanation in the Website Testing Setup.
 On the other hand, below is a quick 10-step guide to starting testing as soon as possible.
 These are the steps to take.